theojones2/theojonesblog/_posts/2016-11-16-minimum-wage-faq.md

 <h3>Q: Could there be effects on long term employment growth, instead of a short term disemployment effect?</h3>
 Yes.
 Some <a href="http://michaelelgart.com/analyzing-the-minimum-wage-the-data/">research has shown this</a>.
 Although, this is much less well studied.
 <h3>Q: What is the optimum value for the minimum wage?</h3>
 A number of studies have estimated the optimum value of the minimum wage to be at around 40% - 50% of the median wage -- roughly $12/hr .
-See, for instance, this paper http://www.hamiltonproject.org/assets/legacy/files/downloads_and_links/state_local_minimum_wage_policy_dube.pdf
+See, for instance, this paper <a href="http://www.hamiltonproject.org/assets/legacy/files/downloads_and_links/state_local_minimum_wage_policy_dube.pdf">http://www.hamiltonproject.org/assets/legacy/files/downloads_and_links/state_local_minimum_wage_policy_dube.pdf</a>
 <h3>Q: Is there a good example of a case where the minimum wage was set excessively high in a way that created a noticeable disemployment effect?</h3>
 Yes.
 About a decade ago Congress imposed the national minimum wage on Puerto Rico (which has a much lower percapita GDP than the mainland U.S. This created a minimum wage that was 77% of the median wage -- relative to labor market forces the highest minimum wage in the world.
 See, this paper